top of page

 • Case Studies and Real-Life Examples

 • Digital Promise: Collaborated with schools to create multimedia stories that reflect educational progress.
-This initiative emphasizes engaging narratives through video and photography to enhance digital learning.
+This initiative emphasises engaging narratives through video and photography to enhance digital learning.

-• Mayer's Multimedia Learning Principles: Richard Mayer’s research on multimedia learning has shaped how educational content is designed to optimize student engagement and retention by integrating visual and auditory information effectively.
+• Mayer's Multimedia Learning Principles: Richard Mayer’s research on multimedia learning has shaped how educational content is designed to optimise student engagement and retention by integrating visual and auditory information effectively.

 • Key Thinkers and Researchers